Â

 Probiotics:

-Now, on to the less fun stuff, the things I try to avoid (unfortunately for me, all are my favorite!):
+Now, on to the less fun stuff.
+The things I try to stay away from.
+Unfortunately for me, this list includes pretty much all of my favorite foods.
+Sigh.

-• Tomatoes: They are way too acidic!
-This type of acidity can trigger bad heartburn.
+Tomatoes: This one’s kind of obvious.
+They are just way too acidic!
+A total trigger for heartburn.